degenhero/nuxt-ipfs/README.md

 # nuxt-ipfs

-A Nuxt 3 module that provides IPFS functionality through Helia, the modern JavaScript IPFS implementation.
+A Nuxt 3 module that provides IPFS integration using Helia, with built-in support for storing and displaying media files (images and videos).

 ## Features

-- Upload files to IPFS
+- 🖼️ Upload and display images and videos using IPFS
-- Store text content on IPFS
+- 📝 Store and retrieve text content
-- Retrieve files and text from IPFS
-- List directory contents
+- 🎯 Zero configuration required
+- 🔧 Customizable storage options
+- 🎨 Built-in media viewer component
-- TypeScript support
+- 💪 TypeScript support
-- Uses in-memory storage by default
+- ⚡ Powered by Helia, the modern JavaScript IPFS implementation

 ## Installation